fdel15/nathena-books/content/about/_index.md

 **Fun facts**:
 - I have traveled to 96 foreign countries!
-Is it any wonder that I loves maps and globes?
+Is it any wonder that I love maps and globes?
 (I even collect them!)

 - I have been to 31 states in the USA, but have only lived in three.
 My family is planning a cross-country trip in the coming years to see all of the continental United States, and hope to one day visit Hawaii.